rmorabia/radhika.dev/src/posts/first-three-years.md

 date: "2021-06-24"
 ---

 It’s my birthday today!
 (Yes, I am a Cancer baby.)
 My birthday happens to correlate really well with my tech anniversary.
-I actually started my first tech job the day after my birthday.
+I actually started my first tech job the day after my birthday three years ago.

 So, I think it’s a good time to write a retrospective.
 There’s so much I would say to myself earlier on, and since I can’t go back in time, I can only hope I’ll reach someone who’s a little bit behind me here.